HelderMCarvalho/HelderMCarvalho/README.md

 # Hi, I’m Hélder Carvalho 👋

+I'm a fullstack developer at Critical Manufacturing, but mainly working on frontend.

-Just finished my Degree in Computer Systems Engineering and seeking for a position as Web Developer.
+I have degrees in Computer Systems Engineering and Web Development and Multimedia.

 👀 I like to watch series and movies, play video games, go out with friends and certainly more things that I don't remember right now 😉.